rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> groups.last == groups[-1]
     True

-The most useful feature of a :class:`~groupy.objects.FilterList`, however, is its :func:`~groupy.objects.FilterList.filter` method.
+However, the most useful feature of a :class:`~groupy.objects.FilterList` is its :func:`~groupy.objects.FilterList.filter` method.
 It parses whatever keyword arguments are passed to it and filters the list such that only the items meeting all criteria are included.
 The keywords correspond to object